robak86/hardwired/README.md

 const result = container().get(cDef); // result equals to 3
 ```

-- `class` - creates instance of a class, e.g.
+- `class` - creates instance of a class.

 ```typescript
 import { singleton, container } from 'hardwired';